Sports in the New York metropolitan area: Soccer

 Gotham FC, known before 2021 as Sky Blue FC and NY/NJ Gotham before 2025, is one of the eight charter teams and nine current members of the National Women's Soccer League (NWSL), the third women's professional league in the US.
 Since 2020, Gotham FC has shared Sports Illustrated Stadium with the New York Red Bulls.
+In 2028 Gotham FC will relocated to Etihad Park in Queens.
 The organization had previously been charter members of NWSL's effective predecessor, Women's Professional Soccer.
 The league started play in 2009; Sky Blue became the league's inaugural champion despite finishing fourth in the league during the regular season, which meant that they had to play on the road in all three WPS playoff games.
 The defunct New York Power was the region's first professional women's soccer team, playing in the Women's United Soccer Association from 2000 to 2003.

 The men's semi-pro teams Manhattan SC and F.A.
 Euro play in the fourth tier of U.S. Soccer in USL League Two.

 Major League Soccer's headquarters are located in New York City, at 420 Fifth Avenue.

+MetLife Stadium prior to the 2026 FIFA World Cup final between Spain and Argentina.

-New York City was one of the host cities of the 1994 FIFA World Cup and will be one of eleven U.S. host cities for the 2026 FIFA World Cup, with the final taking place at MetLife Stadium.
+New York City was one of the host cities of the 1994 FIFA World Cup and was later one of eleven U.S. host cities for the 2026 FIFA World Cup, with the final taking place at MetLife Stadium.
 The city also hosted the Copa América Centenario final in 2016 and the 2025 FIFA Club World Cup final.

+New York City is one of six cities outside of Los Angeles which will host Olympic soccer matches during the 2028 Summer Olympics, with Etihad Park set to host nine matches including a men’s quarter-final.